Vonng/pigsty/docs/c-service.md

 #### Solution Description

-Standard high availability access solution with no single point of system.
+Standard high availability access solution with no single point of the system.
 A good balance of flexibility, applicability, and performance.

 Haproxy in a cluster uses Node Port to expose [**service**](c-service/) to the public in a unified way.
-Each Haproxy is an idempotent instance, providing complete load balancing and service distribution. haproxy is deployed on each database node, so that each member of the entire cluster is idempotent in terms of usage effect.
-(For example, accessing port 5433 of any member connects to the master connection pool, and accessing port 5434 of any member connects to the connection pool of some slave)
+Each Haproxy is an idempotent instance, providing complete load balancing and service distribution.
+Haproxy is deployed on each database node so that each member of the entire cluster is idempotent in terms of usage effect.
+(For example, accessing port 5433 of any member connects to the master connection pool, and accessing port 5434 of any member connects to the connection pool of some slave).

 The availability of Haproxy itself **is achieved through idempotent copies**, where each Haproxy can be used as an access portal and the user can use one, two, or more, all Haproxy instances, each providing exactly the same functionality.

 **The user needs to ensure on his own that the application can access any of the healthy Haproxy instances**.
-As one of the most rudimentary implementations, users can resolve the DNS domain name of a database cluster to a number of Haproxy instances with DNS polling responses enabled.
+As one of the most rudimentary implementations, users can resolve the DNS domain name of a database cluster to several Haproxy instances with DNS polling responses enabled.
 And the client can choose not to cache DNS at all, or use long connections and implement a mechanism to retry after a failed connection is established.
 Or refer to Option 2 and ensure high availability of Haproxy itself with additional L2/L4 VIPs on the architecture side.

 #### Solution Superiority